Configuring permission rules

 You can disable root fields for queries and subscriptions specifying which are available for the

-by updating the specific metadata > databases > [database-name] > tables > [table-name].yaml
+select_permissions by updating the specific metadata > databases > [database-name] > tables > [table-name].yaml file

 eg: